fluree/terraform-example/README.md

 #This will provision Fluree against your Docker Desktop environment
 ```

+### You did it!!
+Fluree should now be running and accessible through the Admin UI at http://localhost:8090

+You now have three ledger servers participating as a single Fluree cluster!
+By default, they're available at http://localhost:8090, http://localhost:8091, or http://localhost:8092.
+Transacting data against any of them will prompt all three to validate the transaction, establish consensus, and serve that data through their respective HTTP API endpoints.

+## Customizing Fluree

+Additional environment variables can be passed into your `docker_container` resource block to configure Fluree in specific ways.

+Information regarding configurable Fluree settings is available [here](https://developers.flur.ee/docs/reference/fluree_config/).

 > Note: Docker Desktop RAM defaults may be too low for running Fluree in a multi-node
 > configuration locally.
 We generally recommend 2-3GB of RAM per node, so for this example,
 > 8GB should suffice.